vantrinh7/RosterProgram/README.md

-Roster Program
+# Roster Program

 Description

-* LinkedListNode and LinkedList are interfaces that describe a node and a linked list of nodes (Written by Eitan).
+* LinkedListNode and LinkedList are interfaces that describe a node and a linked list of nodes.

 * SinglyLinkedListNode and SinglyLinkedList are used to create a linked list of nodes in which each node has only one pointer towards the next node (Written by Eitan).